MSc Environmental Consultancy

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

-The course is flexible and therefore suitable for part time and full time students.
-You will select two optional modules, complete a three-month placement and undertake a dissertation.
-The key taught areas include business skills for environmental management, environmental assessment and options in renewable energy, carbon management, air quality, water management and law, and GIS.
+The course is flexible and therefore suitable for part-time and full-time students.
+You'll select two optional modules, complete a three-month placement and undertake a dissertation.
+The key taught areas include business skills for environmental consultancy, environmental assessment and options in renewable energy, carbon management, air quality, water management and law, and GIS.

-- Professional Practice in Environmental Sciences gives you the opportunity to complete at least 48 days of work/based learning in a placement at an environmental consultancy setting.
+• Professional Practice in Environmental Sciences - provides you with support when applying for a minimum 48-day placement as part of your degree,normally at an environmental consultancy setting.
 This will give you an insight into the responsibilities of the profession and offer a real-world context to your learning.

-- Dissertation (research project) - you will investigate, tackle and report on a specific issue in current environmental consultancy practice, with supervision from specialist subject tutors.
+• Masters Project - you'll undertake an independent research project to investigate, tackle and report on a specific issue in current environmental consultancy practice, with supervision from specialist subject tutors.

-Plus, two optional modules from the list below, the nature and content of which is in line with current and future trends in environmental consultancy:
+Plus, two optional modules from the list below, the nature and content of which is in line with current trends in environmental consultancy:

-- Air Quality Management covers an introduction to air quality management from UK and European perspectives, focusing on pollutants of concern, their sources and health effects.
-You will also study ways of monitoring and modelling air pollution and the implications of air quality assessment in development control, as well as mitigation strategies through Air Quality Action Planning.
+• Air Quality Management - covers an introduction to concepts of air quality management from UK and European policy perspectives.
+It focuses on pollutants of concern, their sources and health effects, ways of monitoring and modelling air pollution, the role of the planning system in managing the impacts of new development, and mitigation strategies and measures to reduce air pollution.

 Throughout the course, we review future projections in the environmental consultancy sector, take advice from the course's Steering Committee, and reference the Environmental Data Service's annual survey.

-You will normally start your research project or dissertation alongside or following the professional practice element of the course.
-You may base the research project or dissertation on a problem identified through your placement.
+You'll normally start your research project or dissertation alongside or after the professional practice element of the course.
+You may base the research project or dissertation on a problem identified while on placement.

 Learning and Teaching

-The teaching and learning methods across the course are designed to ensure you develop a range of valuable professional skills as well as subject expertise.
+The learning and teaching methods across the course are designed to ensure you develop a range of valuable professional skills as well as subject expertise.

-The learning approach is one of collaborative learning, where you will learn during traditional lectures as well as through practical sessions, small group tutorials and field trips.
+The learning approach is one of collaborative learning, where you'll learn during traditional lectures as well as through practical sessions, small group tutorials and field trips.

 See our full glossary of teaching and learning terms.